softplus/random/attiny85_keypad/README.md

 1. Download & install things

-1.a.
+  a.
 The micronucleus firmware (https://github.com/micronucleus/micronucleus)

 git clone https://github.com/micronucleus/micronucleus.git

 You can use the pre-compiled releases directly, no need to install or make anything for Micronucleus.
 You could also just download the t85_aggressive.hex file directly.

-1.b. avrdude
+  b. avrdude

 sudo apt-get update
 sudo apt-get install avrdude

 2. Set up your ISP programmer

-2.a.
+  a.
 Connect PCB to ISP connector on Arduino (or whatever you use to program)

 I used a pogo-pin connector, you could try something similar or just hold the board to a bunch of pins.
 It's flakey without a good connection, but you only need to burn the bootloader once.
 For the Arduino ISP sketch you can either connect the ICSP header pins (without pin 5 - reset) to the PCB or use pins 10-13 + 5v + GND separately.

-2.b.
+  b.
 Test the ICSP connection (optional)

 It's flakey.
 At least make sure you can use it.
 I used https://github.com/nickgammon/arduino_sketches/tree/master/Atmega_Board_Detector to check.